microsoft/vscode-wiki/Issue-Tracking.md

 ## Inbox tracking and Issue triage
 New issues or pull requests submitted by the community are initially triaged by an [automatic classification bot](https://github.com/microsoft/vscode-github-triage-actions/tree/master/classifier-deep).
 Issues that the bot does not correctly triage are then triaged by a team member.
 The team rotates the inbox tracker on a weekly basis.
-If you're not sure who to assign, try looking at the [working areas](https://github.com/microsoft/vscode-internalbacklog/blob/main/assignments/working-areas.md) document.

 A [mirror](https://github.com/JacksonKearl/testissues/issues) of the VS Code issue stream is available with details about how the bot classifies issues, including feature-area classifications and confidence ratings.
 Per-category confidence thresholds and feature-area ownership data is maintained in [.github/classifier.json](https://github.com/microsoft/vscode/blob/master/.github/classifier.json).